JJJollyjim/wireshark-goodix/README.md

 packet is encrypted with TLS.
 Decrypted data is then fed back in to the goodix_message dissector.

-Sample data is available in sample_data.pcap (though the timestamps are incorrect)
+Sample data is available in sample_data.pcap

 ### Usage